yamunmeow/yamun.me/README.md

 - 🖼️ **Custom Design** — Tailored layout for showcasing content and visuals.
 - 📱 **Responsive** — Works smoothly across desktop and mobile.
 - 🌩️ **Deploy-Ready** — Supports deployment to Cloudflare.
+- 🌱 Eco-Friendly & Static — Built as a static site, reducing server load and energy consumption for a more sustainable web presence.

 ---